 What is Golf Tempo, Really?

 Before we can fix it, we have to understand it.
 The most common misconception about tempo is that it’s about swinging “slow.”
-A Greate Big Bertha-swinging Tour pro has a much faster swing speed than a weekend golfer, but they may both havewonderful tempo.
+A Great Big Bertha-swinging Tour pro has a much faster swing speed than a weekend golfer, but they may both have wonderful tempo.
 So how can that be?

-Your golf tempo is not about your overall swing speed,but instead it's all about **the relationship between the time it takes to complete your backswing, vs what that time it take for your your downswing.**
+Your golf tempo is not about your overall swing speed, but instead it's all about the relationship between the time it takes to complete your backswing versus the time it takes for your downswing.

 Studies of the best golfers in history, from Sam Snead to Arnold Palmer and Tiger Woods, have revealed a surprisingly consistent pattern.
 Their swing tempo consistently follows a 3:1 ratio.
 This means their backswing takes three times as long as their downswing.
 If a professional's backswing takes 0.9 seconds, their downswing to impact will take approximately 0.3 seconds.
 Whether that pro is hitting a gentle wedge or a powerful drive, that 3:1 ratio remains remarkably stable.